ryanallen/words-of-my-perfect-teacher/README.md

 </details>

 <details id="37-2"><summary>Note <sup>37.2</sup></summary>
-Seven golden mountain rages (T. gser gyi ri bdun གསེར་གྱི་རི་བདུན་) are a group of mountain ranges that surround Mount Meru, according to Buddhist cosmology.
+Seven golden mountain rages (T. gser gyi ri bdun) are a group of mountain ranges that surround Mount Meru, according to Buddhist cosmology.

 The names of these mountain ranges are:

 - Yoke (Yugandhara; T. gnya' shing 'dzin)
-- Plough (Īṣādhara; T. gshol mda' 'dzin)
+- Plough (Iṣadhara; T. gshol mda' 'dzin)
 - Forest of Acacia Trees (Khadiraka; T. seng ldeng can)
 - Pleasing (Sudarsana; T. lta na sdug)
-- Horse Ear (Aśvakarṇa; T. rta rna)
+- Horse Ear (Asvakarna; T. rta rna)
 - Bent (Vinataka; T. rnam 'dud)
 - Rim (Nimindhara; T. mu khyud 'dzin)

 The first range of mountains, Yugandhara, is a quarter of the height of Mount Meru.
 Each of the subsequent mountain ranges are half the height of the previous ones.

-Jamgön Kongtrul states:
+Jamgon Kongtrul states:

 > Beyond Mount Meru and completely surrounding it like curtains are seven mountain ranges, each forming a square.
 These seven golden mountain ranges [are named according to the shape of their peaks]: Yoke, Plough, Acacia Forest, Pleasing-to-the-Eye, Horse's Ear, Bent and Rim.
 >